Gdalik/EarQuiz_website/_posts/frequencies_help/2023-05-12-create-edit-save-playlists.md

 Then choose audio files (WAV, AIFF, FLAC, MP3 or OGG) or playlist files (M3U, M3U8, PLS or XSPF) in the file dialog and click the **Open** button.
 - Select **File \| Open Folder...** from the main menu.
 Then choose the folder containing audio files and click the **Open** button.
-In this case, the program will not only add audio files of the supported audio formats within the selected folder, but it will also search audio files in all the sub-folders.
+In this case, the program will not only add audio files of the supported audio formats within the selected folder, but it will also search for audio files in all the sub-folders.
 The playlist files of the supported formats within the folder and the sub-folders will be found and parsed as well.
 - Drag & Drop files/folders to the **Playlist** from anywhere possible.
-Just like in the previous point, the program will also search audio files and parse the playlist files in all the dragged & dropped folders and their sub-folders.
+Just like in the previous point, the program will also search for audio files and parse the playlist files in all the dragged & dropped folders and their sub-folders.
 - If the application is not opened yet, you can alternatively select audio files in File Explorer (on Windows) or Finder (on macOS) and use the **Open with** option in the right-click context menu to open them with EarQuiz Frequencies.